microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 ## Authentication with Azure

-You can use the Azure CLI 2.0 for authenticatin.
+You can use the Azure CLI 2.0 for authentication.
 More authentication methods can be found [here](../docs/common-configuration.md).

 1. Install the Azure CLI 2.0 by following the instructions in the [Install Azure CLI 2.0](https://docs.microsoft.com/cli/azure/install-azure-cli) article.